-The Regulations require that occupational divers be ‘medically fit’ to dive at the time of diving (Regulation 49) and be the holder of a Certificate of Competence in the category of diving in which they are diving (Regulation 48).
-The Certificate of Competence is issued by us.
+The Regulations require that occupational divers be ‘medically fit’ to dive at the time of diving (Regulation 49) and be the holder of a CoC in the category of diving in which they are diving (Regulation 48).
+The CoC is issued by us.

 If you work underwater as a diver breathing compressed gas from any source then you need to apply for a CoC from us.